Environmental Learning Center

 Elizabeth (Liz) Yerian is a seasoned naturalist with over 35 years of experience in Environmental Education, Zookeeping, and Ocean Advocacy.
 Liz was previously with the Marjorie Stoneman Douglas Biscayne Center in Key Biscayne, Florida and has worked in the Animal Care and Education Departments of Disney, Cypress Gardens, Sea World and Department of Environmental Protection Agency of Florida.

 Liz serves as the primary point of contact for all education programs and speaker requests.
-She is also our Business Development Specialist and can help you with all of your venue booking needs!
+She can help you with all of your venue booking needs!
 Her uplifting, positive, can-do attitude is a joy to work with.

 Liz is a lifelong Floridian in love with its spectacular ecosystems and wildlife.
-She is an avid reader and has recently published her first book in a Wildlife Warrior series for children called “Rayne’s (Wild!)
-Life Adventures”.
+She is an avid reader and published author.

 Senior Aquarist